 (ii) If the senior Department official denies, limits, suspends, or terminates recognition, the senior Department official specifies the reasons for this decision, including all criteria the agency fails to meet and all criteria the agency has failed to apply effectively.

-(3)(i) Except as provided in paragraph (e)(3)(ii) of this section, if a recognized agency fails to demonstrate compliance with or effective application of a criterion or criteria, but the senior Department official concludes that the agency will demonstrate or achieve compliance with the criteria for recognition and effective application of those criteria within 12 months or less, the senior Department official may continue the agency's recognition, pending submission by the agency of a compliance report, review of the report under §§602.32 and 602.34, and review of the report by the senior Department official under this section.
-In such a case, the senior Department official specifies the criteria the compliance report must address, and a time period, not longer than 12 months, during which the agency must achieve compliance and effectively apply the criteria.
+(3)(i) Except as provided in paragraph (e)(3)(ii) of this section, if a recognized agency fails to demonstrate compliance with or effective application of a criterion or criteria, but the senior Department official concludes that the agency is otherwise substantially compliant, and can reasonably come into compliance with the criteria for recognition in an appropriate timeframe and effective application of those criteria within 12 months from the date of the senior Department official’s decision or less, the senior Department official may continue the agency's recognition or approve a renewal of recognition and require that the agency submit a compliance report that is subject to staff and Advisory Committee review.
+In such a case, the senior Department official specifies the criteria the compliance report must address, and a time period, not longer than 12 months from the date of the senior Department official’s decision, during which the agency must achieve compliance and effectively apply the criteria.
 The compliance report documenting compliance and effective application of criteria is due not later than 30 days after the end of the period specified in the senior Department official's decision.

 (ii) If the record includes a compliance report, and the senior Department official determines that an agency has not complied with the criteria for recognition, or has not effectively applied those criteria, during the time period specified by the senior Department official in accordance with paragraph (e)(3)(i) of this section, the senior Department official denies, limits, suspends, or terminates recognition, except, in extraordinary circumstances, upon a showing of good cause for an extension of time as determined by the senior Department official and detailed in the senior Department official's decision.
 If the senior Department official determines good cause for an extension has been shown, the senior Department official specifies the length of the extension and what the agency must do during it to merit a renewal of recognition.

+(f) If the senior Department official determines that the agency is substantially compliant, or is fully compliant but has concerns about the agency maintaining compliance, the senior Department official may approve the agency’s recognition or continued recognition and require periodic monitoring reports that are to be reviewed and approved by Department staff;

-) If the senior Department official determines, based on the record, that a decision to deny, limit, suspend, or terminate an agency's recognition may be warranted based on a finding that the agency is noncompliant with a criterion or criteria of recognition not identified earlier in the proceedings as an area of noncompliance, the senior Department official provides—
+(g) If the senior Department official determines, based on the record, that a decision to deny, limit, suspend, or terminate an agency's recognition may be warranted based on a finding that the agency is noncompliant with one or more standards of recognition, or if the agency does not hold institutions accountable for complying with one or more of the agency’s standards or criteria for accreditation that were not identified earlier in the proceedings as an area of noncompliance, the senior Department official provides—

-(1) The agency with an opportunity to submit a written response and documentary evidence addressing the finding; and
+(1) The agency with an opportunity to submit a written response and documentation addressing the finding; and

 (2) The staff with an opportunity to present its analysis in writing.